 #3: Carving out Manageable Areas of Focus and Responsibility

 Providing focus on improvement efforts is a must.
-In Madhya Pradesh, cities across the state were divided into manageable clusters that needed similar municipal interventions.
-Since the prevention of open defecation was an integral part of achieving a high cleanliness score, the clusters that needed attention were carefully identified and marked for focused action and policy interventions.
+In Madhya Pradesh, cities across the state divided into manageable clusters that needed similar municipal interventions.
+Since the prevention of open defecation was an integral part of achieving a high cleanliness score, the clusters that needed attention carefully identified and marked for focused action and policy interventions.

 #4: Assigning Process Ownership

 Key administrators in the state’s extensive bureaucracy assigned responsibilities for ensuring that critical processes – that were essential for the goals to meet – managed from “start to finish”.
 Processes that cut across diverse functions, assigned to Commissioners and senior functionaries in the District and Municipal administrations, to ensure that nothing would slip between the cracks.
 Having “process-owners” assign the responsibility for specific areas and targets, help to ensure that there was clear accountability for results.

 Old policies and rules revamped to ensure that when deployed, all aspects of the state’s resources properly aligned with goals.
 For instance, it made mandatory for all townships within cities to have centralized waste-management processes and waste treatment plants.
 Centralized waste-management processes also included segregation.
 Municipal workers empowered to impose and collect (often hefty) fines on those caught littering anywhere.
 Municipal employees themselves ask to follow a more task-oriented working-schedule, which was essential for the achievement of the stated goals.

 #6: Enlisting the Support of All Stakeholders, including Children